insightsengineering/teal.modules.hermes/README.md

 ### So what is then `teal.modules.hermes`?

 `teal.modules.hermes` provides `teal` modules (which can be used as part of any `teal` app), for interactive RNA-seq data analysis using `hermes`.
-Again it is heavily built on the BioConductor classes, in particular `MultiAssayExperiment` which is expected to contain the `HermesData` experiments.
+Again it is heavily built on the BioConductor classes, in particular `MultiAssayExperiment` (MAE) which is expected to contain the `HermesData` experiments.